Nodes are central to Godot, but there is an overwhelming amount of them, with literally thousands of functions, many of which you won’t need.

 These free node essentials guides are precisely that.

-In this series, you’ll get three complete node guides and Godot demos that cover the many ways to use:
+In this series, you’ll get four complete node guides and Godot demos spanning over 2D, UI, and 3D:

 KinematicBody2D, the most commonly used node to code game characters.

 RichTextLabel, the one node for all your game dialogues.

 AnimationPlayer, which will save you countless lines of code.

 You’ll see how to push rocks and other obstacles as in 2D Zelda games.